 As Gregory started opening and closing valves on the trim tank control panel, the hull of the Prospect let out a long groan.

-“Easy my pretty lady,” Percy whispered to her boat.
+“Easy, my pretty lady,” Percy whispered to her boat.

 Hemi monitored Gregory’s work on the trim.
 When he was satisfied, he got them moving slowly and silently out into the deep ocean.
-“Creep speed—three knots Owen.
+“Creep speed—three knots, Owen.
 You can steer us away from the seamount wall now.”

 They slunk away from the depot through the pitch deep.
-The depth-under-keel gauge rapidly climbed until it pegged itself on the ‘bottomless’ pin.
+The depth-under-keel gauge rapidly climbed until it pegged itself on the “bottomless” pin.

 From sonar, Bastian reported that he thought he could hear some disturbing sounds from the depot, but could not pin down any specific thing that might be happening.

-The Prospect continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
-After a couple of hours of creeping, Percy flipped the white lights back on, which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to continue running beyond the edge of their normal operating depth.
+The Prospect continued on its course, slowly, silently, and steadily, through the blackness, under more than two hundred meters of water.
+After a couple of hours of creeping, Percy flipped the white lights back on, which everyone understood to mean that the situation had returned to something like normal, even though it remained nothing like safe to continue running beyond the edge of their normal operating depth.

-“Hemi, join me at the navigation station, it’s time for us to figure out where we’re going,” said Percy.
+“Hemi, join me at the navigation station.
+It’s time for us to figure out where we’re going,” said Percy.

 They climbed down the ladder and turned the lights on over the navigation table.
-Hemi unsealed and unrolled a new chart, and laid it down under the glass.
+Hemi unsealed and unrolled a new chart and laid it down under the glass.
 He wiped the old grease pencil marks off with a rag.

 “I got us a more up-to-date chart at the depot,” Hemi said.
 “Look, the depot is here.
-And…” He looked over some notes on their current course and speed from a clipboard he had been updating over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
+And . . .”
+He looked over some notes on their current course and speed from a clipboard he had been updating over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
 “I estimate we are about here, now.”

 Percy pointed to a hashed arc printed on the chart that ran past one side of the depot island.
 “Is that the actual current Authority demarcation line?”